-Wilson Manase is the current boss of Zimbabwe Cricket and prominent business personality.
+Wilson Manase is the former boss of Zimbabwe Cricket and prominent business personality.
 He was previously deputy to Peter Chingoka who was at the helm of Zim cricket for 22 years and Manase deputised him for four years.
 Apart from his business interests, Manase is also a lawyer by profession.
 Manase is the chairperson of local precast concrete engineering firm Hume Pipe Company, the sole manufacturer of precast concrete products in Zimbabwe.

 - LLB Hons

 Manase is a senior partner and managing director at Manase and Manase Legal practitioners.
 He also occupies the following posts:

 Manase also has a number of legal publications which include The Law of Co-operatives In Zimbabwe , Legal Assistance and Education In Zimbabwe's Rural areas and Law and Ethics in Journalism .
 He has been a Public Prosecutor with Ministry of Justice and National Director of Legal Resources Foundation .

 Scandals and Controversies